 HBI Financial Inc. ("HBI"), and DDJ Capital Management, LLC ("DDJ"), each major shareholders of the Company, have threatened various claims against the Company and its directors and officers arising out of the December 1995 private placement by the Company of 750,000 shares of Class A Common Stock.
 In general, they allege that the Company provided misleading projections and failed to disclose certain information in connection with such private placement.
 The Company believes these allegations to be without merit.
-While, to the Company's knowledge, HBI and DDJ have commenced no legal action against the Company in connection with such claims, no assurance can be given that they will not do so in the future.
+While, to the Company in connection with such claims, no assurance can be given that they will not do so in the future.
 If they were to commence such legal action, the Company would be forced to defend such action and/or settle with them, the costs of which defense and/or any resulting liability or settlement could have a material adverse effect on the Company's financial condition.
 John W. Clark, a director of the Company, is a general partner of an affiliate of HBI.